nomad-coe/nomad-parser-charmm/test/examples/README.md

 # Tests:
 ### Source of Tests:

-These files are only supplied for test purposes of the charmm parser.
-Any other usage of the files need appropriate license from the CHARMM.
-Please see the CHARMM page for more details The tests are taken from `charmm` (Free Version 41b2) test in [charmm](http://charmm.chemistry.harvard.edu).
+The files in this directory and its subdirectories are only supplied for test purposes of this charmm parser of NOMAD.
+Any other usage of these files needs an appropriate license from CHARMM [charmm](http://charmm.chemistry.harvard.edu).

+Downloading these files are subject to having the appropriate license from CHARMM.
+Before any download attempt of this package, user should accept that a license is already issued by CHARMM.

+Please see the CHARMM page for more details on how to obtain a license [charmm](http://charmm.chemistry.harvard.edu).

+The tests are taken from the test directory of `charmm` (Free Version 41b2).

 ### Example Tests: